NightOwl888/lucenenet/websites/site/index.md

 <h2 id="about" class="text-center">About the project</h2>

+Hello!
 Lucene.Net is a port of the Lucene search library, written in C# and targeted at .NET runtime users.

 ### Latest Version - Lucene.NET 4.8.0 Beta